mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ### Option 1: Use the Hybrid Configuration wizard to install additional Agents

-Additional Hybrid Agents can be installed for redundancy, simply download the latest version of the Hybrid Configuration wizard (HCW) and open the application on the computer where you would like to install an additional Hybrid Agent.
+Additional Hybrid Agents can be installed for redundancy.
+Simply download the latest version of the HCW and open the application on the computer where you would like to install an additional Hybrid Agent.

-1. Like previous HCW runs, start the application, select **Next**.
+1. Like previous HCW installations, start the application, select **Next**.

 2. Select a desired server to execute against, select **Next**.